ARGOeu/argo-ansible/roles/commons/README.md

 Firewall
 ------------
+This role uses 2 types of variables, first the basic variables that contain zones and services that all vms need such as vpn access or monitoring checks.
+Second, the specific variables that a host need for it's services.

 If you want to just **add** some new sources to your firewall and some services to them, but you don't want ( or afraid ) to change anything else in the firewall configuration you already have, you can run the role with the following tags: